theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 {: .box-tip }
 **Tip:** The XtractWebServer.exe logs its actions in log files.
-The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\XtractUniversal\logs\server\web' (default).
+The log files are located in the logs subdirectory of the program directory: `C:ProgramFiles\XtractUniversal\logs\server\web` (default).

 More information about the server can be found in the following sections: